Menbosha, a Korean-style shrimp toast, might be the next best thing you've ever tasted, especially if you're a sandwich lover!

 - 1 egg white

-- 1 teaspoon chicken stock optional
+- 1 teaspoon chicken stock powder optional

 - 1 tablespoon lemon juice